finnianjs/languange-learning-toolkit/README.md

 - Click on a topic to see all notes covering that topic
 - Use the **Graph View** to visualize connections between notes, topics, and sources

+I recommended making a Tags folder and moving any notes like this into that folder to stay organized.

 ## Tips

 - **Be consistent with daily notes.** Even brief notes help the skills generate better summaries and recommendations.